-- 10) Natural Environment - 11) Access to Service - 6.51 Stakeholder engagement is a valuable source of evidence for the HIA.
-The level of stakeholder engagement should be agreed with planning officers as early as possible in the process. - 6.52 The recommendations from any assessment should be considered as part of the development design.
+- 6.52 Stakeholder engagement is a valuable source of evidence for the HIA.
+The level of stakeholder engagement should be agreed with planning officers as early as possible in the process. - 6.53 The recommendations from any assessment should be considered as part of the development design.
 The applicant should demonstrate, through the submission of the planning applications, how the recommendations have been accounted for and addressed.